 Neuromuscular Power and Strength

 This may seem counterintuitive for a long endurance gravel event.
 Nonetheless, this is one of the areas that gets overlooked.
 When gravel riding you are more likely to have to tap into your neuromuscular strength with high torque efforts and frequent accelerations.
 Again, it depends on your landscape and terrain but gravel roads tend to have more frequent rollers and event organizers love to throw a spanner in the mix with some crazy obstacle.
 Every time you drill down into the pedals for a high torque effort you are chipping away at your muscular strength reserves (burning a match).
 Doing this for hours on end can take a toll and can lead to cramping.
 The most common cause of cramping is muscular fatigue.
 Incorporating neuromuscular training into your training can go a long way to mitigating this.
 The best recipe is to add in some strength training.
 Ideally, you already have strength in your program or you are a few months away from your big event.
 But even as little as 6 weeks of strength training can go a long way to slowing the rate of muscular fatigue and breakdown associated with gravel riding.
-You can look at some progressive strength training plan options here.

 Outside of the 4DP metrics that you will want to incorporate into your training here are some types of training rides that are important to include: